Alice in Wonderland (2010 film): Box office

-However, all of these records were broken by The Hunger Games ($152.5 million) in March 2012.
+All of these records were broken by The Hunger Games ($152.5 million) in March 2012.
 Alice had the seventeenth-highest-grossing opening weekend ever and the fifth-largest among 3D films.
 Opening-weekend grosses originating from 3D showings were $81.3 million (70% of total weekend gross).
 That broke the record for the largest opening-weekend 3D grosses but it was later topped by The Avengers ($108 million).
 It had the largest weekend per-theater average of 2010 ($31,143 per theater) and the largest for a PG-rated film.
 It broke the IMAX opening-weekend record by earning $12.2 million on 188 IMAX screens, with an average of $64,197 per site.
 The record was first overtaken by Deathly Hallows – Part 2 ($15.2 million).
 Additionally, it had the biggest opening weekend for a film starring Tim Burton, smashing the previous record held by Planet of the Apes.
 Alice remained in first place for three consecutive weekends at the North American box office.
 Alice closed in theaters on July 8, 2010, with $334.2 million.

 Outside North America, Alice is the thirteenth-highest-grossing film, the highest-grossing 2010 film, the fourth-highest-grossing Disney film, the second-highest-grossing film starring Johnny Depp and the highest-grossing film directed by Tim Burton.
 It began with an estimated $94 million, on top of the weekend box office, and remained at the summit for four consecutive weekends and five in total.
 Japan was the film's highest-grossing country after North America, with $133.7 million, followed by the UK, Ireland and Malta ($64.4 million), and France and the Maghreb region ($45.9 million).